 Injured workers may also be entitled to additional compensation for their amputation if their workplace injury was caused by third-party negligence.
-The workers’ compensation system is no-fault and compensation is not contingent upon proving negligence.
-However, when a party other than the worker’s employer negligently caused the accident, that party may be held liable under personal injury law.
+Even though workers’ compensation is no-fault and compensation is not contingent upon proving negligence, when a party other than the worker’s employer negligently caused the accident, that party may be held liable under personal injury law.

 Statute of Limitations